ARMmbed/mbed-os-5-docs/docs/build_tools/offline.md

 * ZIP Archive (with repositories)

-## The mbed Online Compiler export mechanism
+## Exporting from the mbed Online Compiler

 The mbed Online Compiler has a built-in export mechanism that supports multiple toolchains: